How to unblock a toilet

 5. To ensure the material that has clogged the toilet is completely dispersed, immediately put a mugful of baking soda and two mugfuls of vinegar into the toilet bowl.

 If nothing seems to have changed, watch out for the water level dropping.
-If that happens, repeat the process again with the washing liquid and hot water and you should find that it dislodges the rest of the obstruction.
+If that happens, repeat the process again with the washing liquid and hot water and you should find that it does the job.

-How to unblock a toilet using cling film
+2. How to unblock a toilet with cling film

 1. Make sure the surface of your toilet is dry.